learn-co-students/flatiron-cli-project-generator/README.md

-# Simple Flask Project Generator for Flatiron School
+# Simple CLI Project Generator for Flatiron School

-This script is for generating a barebone phase 4 project that's already configured for Flask with a React frontend.
+This script is for generating a barebone phase 3 project that's already configured for Flask-SQLAlchemy.
+It is based of of this [phase 4 Flask project generator](https://github.com/Enoch2k2/flatiron-flask-project-generator) by instructor Enoch Griffith.

 ### The project generator will:
 * Create your pipenv virtual environment